On This Page

 A sani-station/dump is available April 1 to October 15.

 This park offers vehicle-accessible campsites.
 Rolley Lake is an extremely popular campground, and fills most nights during the summer.
 You can find photographs and descriptions of all the campsites in the BC Parks reservations system.
 Maximum two vehicles per campsite (both must register), there is no day parking for extra vehicles within the campgrounds, and no overnight parking for extra vehicles within the park.
 Campsite reservations are required for all campsites in this park.
 Camping fees are payable at the park by cash, only.
 Campers must have a designated sleeping accommodation (RV, camper, tent trailer, RV trailer) on site in order to register.

 - Campers with reservations: check the reservation board at the entrance to the campground for your last name/site number, and proceed directly to your reserved campsite.
 Staff will come by to complete your registration.

 - Campers without reservations: locate an unoccupied campsite that does not have a “Reserved” sign, staff will come by to complete your registration.
 If you cannot locate a vacant campsite, check the reservation board at the campground for campsites that may be available on a one or two-night basis, or check with staff in the park.

 Winter camping is available at Rolley Lake Provincial Park (unless park road is closed due to hazardous conditions).

-Campsites are available on a first-come first-serve basis.
+Campsites are available on a first-come, first-served basis.
 Reservations are not available.
 An attendant will collect the fee and complete registration on site.
-Payment is accepted in cash only.
+Payment is accepted in cash, only.